As an Amazon Associate we earn from qualifying purchases.

 Additionally, the naming that suggests the dish is made under a Burgundy style of preparing beef may, though this actually be a misnomer for the use of Burgundy wine, not the origins of the recipe.
 Needless to say, the dish has left its cultural and culinary mark and is a hallmark of French Cuisine (traditionally or not).

-We’re going to be breaking down the steps to this classic beef stew so you can recognize their contribution to the final product and use those skills in other dishes.
-We’ll also do a bit of simplification to the recipe.
+I’m going to be breaking down the steps to this classic beef stew so you can recognize their contribution to the final product and use those skills in other dishes.
+I’ll also do a bit of simplification to the recipe.

-In our recipe, we’ll be using a pressure cooker to speed up the cook time.
+In my recipe, I’ll be using a pressure cooker to speed up the cook time.
 This is not necessary, and the dish can be made in a closed pot with 2 times the cook time.

-Here are some helpful tips that we use when making Beef Bourguignon:
+Here are some helpful tips that I use when making Beef Bourguignon:

 - Have all of your ingredients out before you start cooking.
 You do not want to be searching for ingredients, struggling to cut or wash things, or measuring in the middle of cooking.